Finding photography ideas and inspiration can be a challenge. In this article, I want to share 21 photoshoot ideas that are far from boring!

 Here’s a list of things you might like to try:

-- If you only photograph during the day, have a night photography session;
+- If you only photograph during the day, have a night photography session

-- If you always work in color, switch to black and white;
+- If you always work in color, switch to black and white

-9. Pick a Movie or TV Show Concept
+20. Pick a Movie or TV Show Concept

-For this photoshoot idea I want you to consider creating a photo, or series of photos, which relate to a favourite movie or TV show.
+For this photoshoot idea, I want you to consider creating a photo, or series of photos, which relate to a favourite movie or TV show.

 Think as broadly as you like.
 You don’t have to photograph portraits of characters.

-I love the way director Tom Hooper’s films are often produced with a fairly wide angle lens and shallow depth of field.
+I love the way director Tom Hooper’s films are often produced with a fairly wide-angle lens and shallow depth of field.
 The camera often gets close to the actors.
 This inspires me to take shots in a similar way.

-8. Juxtapose Your Subjects
+19. Juxtapose Your Subjects

 Come up with some ideas to photograph concepts of contrast and comparison.